ebgoldstein/HurricaneTweets/readme.md

-## Set of scripts for working with geolocated tweets from hurricanes
+## Set of scripts for working with geolocated tweets from hurricanes and storms